 Year to date, the global data indicates higher COVID-19 cases among men than women.
 In Malaysia, nearly 7 out of 10 Covid-19 victims are men, and male patients have almost three times the odds of requiring intensive treatment unit admission and higher odds of death compared to females.
-The risk of mortality is higher if at the same time you are over the age of 50.
+The risk of mortality is higher if at the same time, you are over the age of 50.

 Men with Low Testosterone level has a higher risk of getting severe COVID-19 complication!

 Recently published research has highlighted the potential role of testosterone in the severity of illness in male patients infected with SARS-CoV-2.
 The male patients who died had significantly lower mean testosterone levels than the patients who were alive.
-This points to an important role of testosterone is associated with the immune system of respiratory organs, and low levels of testosterone might increase the risk of respiratory infections.
+This points to the important role of testosterone is associated with the immune system of respiratory organs, and low levels of testosterone might increase the risk of respiratory infections.

 Testosterone is a hormone that plays a crucial role in carbohydrate, fat and protein metabolism.
 It has been known that testosterone has a significant influence on body fat composition and muscle mass in men.
 Men with low levels of testosterone are more likely to get chronic illnesses that are often associated with hospitalisation and mortality in ICU patients.
-A low level of total and free testosterone is linked with the increased risk of obesity, coronary heart disease (CHD), heart failure and Type 2 Diabetes Mellitus (T2DM), where these Non-Communicable Diseases (NCD) are the risk factors leading to the high mortality rate in Covid-19 patients.
+A low level of total and free testosterone is linked with the increased risk of obesity, coronary heart disease (CHD), heart failure and Type 2 Diabetes Mellitus (T2DM), where these Non-Communicable Diseases (NCD) are the risk factors leading to high mortality rate in Covid-19 patients.

-In Malaysia, 80% of covid-19 death reported having at least one underlying health condition, in which diabetes mellitus is the most common risk factor among them.
+In Malaysia, 80% of covid-19 death reported having at least one underlying health condition, which diabetes mellitus is the most common risk factor among them.
 Multiple studies show low testosterone increases the risk of T2DM by 3-4 fold.
 [2,3]